June 9, 2016

 Dr. Karen Chua, Senior Consultant

 We have the ArmeoSpring and the Lokomat integrated within our rehabilitation service through a Robowalk program and an ArmeoSpring integrated program.
 We have been using the Lokomat since 2008 and ArmeoSpring since 2011.
 Here, we describe how we integrate the robotic devices in an ambulatory outpatient rehabilitation setting.

 The patients we treat with the Lokomat and ArmeoSpring are patients with neurological diseases.
-Pathologies include stroke, brain injury, cerebral palsy, spinal cord injury, among others.
+Pathologies include stroke, brain injury, cerebral palsy and spinal cord injury.

 As an ambulatory outpatient rehabilitation center, our patient group varies from sub-acute to chronic.

 To decide whether a patient receives Lokomat therapy, first the physician and therapist evaluate the patient.
 If we consider Lokomat therapy suitable, we consult with the patient and his family before ultimately deciding.

 The goals of Lokomat therapy depend on the condition of the patient: